bcgsc/ntSynt/visualization_scripts/README.md

                         assembly names if --name_conversion is not specified. seq_id is the chromosome name.
-  --prefix PREFIX       Prefix for output files [ntSynt_distance-est] --format {png,pdf}    Output format of ribbon plot [png] --scale SCALE         Length of scale bar in bases [1 Gbp] --height HEIGHT       Height of plot in cm [20] --width WIDTH         Width of plot in cm [50] --ribbon_adjust RIBBON_ADJUST
+  --prefix PREFIX       Prefix for output files [ntSynt_distance-est] --format {png,pdf}    Output format of ribbon plot [png] --scale SCALE         Length of scale bar in bases [1e9] --height HEIGHT       Height of plot in cm [20] --width WIDTH         Width of plot in cm [50] --ribbon_adjust RIBBON_ADJUST